Updated June 25, 2020

 - States that are declaring emergency declarations with details on licensing waivers.

 The National Association for Medical Staff Services (NAMSS) is monitoring the evolving COVID-19 pandemic and is committed to serving the medical services profession.
-The NAMSS guide for medical staff professionals includes topics such as the emergency system for advanced registration of volunteer health professionals, blanket waivers and more.
+The NAMSS guide for medical staff professionals includes topics such as the emergency system for advanced registration of volunteer health professionals and more.

 The AMA is extending access to its Physician Profile service to all state medical licensing boards and eligible state and federal agencies verifying physician credentials in response to COVID-19.
 If you are a medical licensing board, learn how to set up your account (PDF).
 If you are a state or federal agency, contact the AMA at [email protected].

 Physicians may also access their AMA credentials wallet and request to have their Physician Profile sent directly to a state medical licensing board at the AMA Profiles Hub.